mgpinf/wezterm/docs/config/lua/keyassignment/InputForm.md

 *   `placeholder` - (Optional) Text to display when the field is empty.
 *   `is_password` - (Optional) If true, input characters are masked with `*`.
 *   `initial_value` - (Optional) The starting value for the field.
+*   `required` - (Optional) If true, the form cannot be submitted unless this field has a value.

 When the user submits the form, the `action` is triggered.
 If it is an `action_callback`, the callback function receives `(window, pane, form_result)`.